matchaxmoxie/matchaxmoxie/README.md

 **Jade Zhao 赵 | First-gen Chinese-American | IU Bloomington '27**

 Luddy Direct Admit and Hudson & Holland Scholar.
+Member of Matcha Green Consulting, an AI strategy consulting startup.
 Currently exploring opportunities in AI development, data engineering, and technology consulting.

 This journal documents how I apply research from Kahneman, Thaler, Simon, Sweller, and 34+ other foundational sources across 5 frameworks I use in practice.
 Every entry traces back to peer-reviewed work from the 1950s through 2024.